 Also do not miss the rope swing at the top of the hill – you can enjoy these sweet San Francisco views while swinging on it! (although I found that the swing is a bit high so it’s hard to push off enough to really swing on it).

 Address: 3400-3416 Folsom St, San Francisco, CA 94110

-If you are looking for one of the best views in San Francisco of the Golden Gate Bridge, then you absolutely need to get your butt over to Battery Spencer!
+If you are looking for one of the best views in San Francisco of the Golden Gate Bridge (especially to see the sunset), then you absolutely need to get your butt over to Battery Spencer!

 Ok, so Battery Spencer may not technically be in San Francisco city limits – it’s on the other side of the bridge in Marin – but hands down, it’s got one of the best views of the Golden Gate Bridge (if not THE best).

 This is where you get that postcard-worthy shot of the bridge, which almost seems larger-than life from this vantage point.
 If you’ve ever seen those stock photos of the Golden Gate Bridge on your computer screensaver and wondered where they shot it from, this is the spot!

 Aside from the bridge, you also get a beautiful view of the downtown SF skyline, Alcatraz, and the Bay Bridge.
 If you face towards the left, you can get a photo of the bridge with those city views in the background.

 It tends to get crowded here, but there’s plenty of space so there is plenty of opportunity to get your own Instagram-worthy shot of one of the San Francisco views!